 - Treats urinary tract infections in cats, including those caused by E.coli

-- Clavamox is specially designed so that bacteria cannot build a resistance to it, making it extra powerful
+- Clavamox is specially designed so that bacteria cannot build resistance to it, making it extra-powerful

 - Comes in a tablet to give to your pet

-- The two ingredients in these tablets work together to stop infections: Sulfamethoxazole limits bacterial growth and Trimethorpim inhibits bacterial replication
+- The two ingredients in these tablets work together to stop infections: Sulfamethoxazole limits bacterial growth and Trimethoprim inhibits bacterial replication in affected cats

 Vets Best Urinary Tract Support Tabs

-- Soothing mix of cranberry and parsley ingredients
+- A soothing mix of cranberry and parsley

 - Works for adult cats of all sizes